MrStudentuser/VIII---Deployment/README.md

 ### Continuous Integration

-GitHub Actions is used to automatically run tests and generate coverage reports on each pushor pull.
+GitHub Actions is used to automatically run tests and generate coverage reports on each push or pull.

 ### Issues found during testing